Pi-thagoras/the-chicken-pen/economics/econs_year_12/Labour-Productivity.md

 The fig. shows the effect of either increasing the **amount of capital equipment or improving the quality of the capital equipment** that workers use on the aggregate production function.
 - The result is that the APF will shift upwards from PF1 to PF2.
 - This means that the amount that each worker can produce has increased.

-\* ONLY THE SHIFT IN APF WILL BE REQUIRED TO BE DRAWN

 Remember that a given production function is drawn assuming that the level of technology is fixed.
 - So if we now allow technology to improve over time, then we will see an improvement in the quality of capital input.